Kamala Harris 2020 presidential campaign: Second quarter

-3rd Quarter
+Third quarter

-On July 12, Harris appeared on The View, where she stated her position on illegal immigration was treating the subject as a "civil enforcement issue" that was concurrent with a secure border, and not treating individuals who entered the U.S. illegally like criminals; before she stated her intent to discontinue multiple practices of the Trump administration as it related to the subject.
+On July 12, Harris appeared on The View, where she stated her position on illegal immigration was treating the subject as a "civil enforcement issue" that was concurrent with a secure border and not treating individuals who entered the U.S. illegally like criminals; before she stated her intent to discontinue multiple practices of the Trump administration as it related to the subject.

 On July 29, Harris released her own version of Medicare For All, which set forth a longer transition period of 10 years to move from the current system to a single-payer system without raising taxes on the middle class.
 Her proposal contained a public option and also allowed private insurance companies to offer healthcare plans within a highly regulated Medicare system modeled after Medicare Advantage.
-The proposal gathered praise from former U.S. Health and Human Services Secretary Kathleen Sebelius, but drew immediate criticism from supporters of Bernie Sanders.
+The proposal gathered praise from former U.S. Health and Human Services Secretary Kathleen Sebelius but drew immediate criticism from supporters of Bernie Sanders.

-On July 30 and 31, the second debate of the primary season was held at the Fox Theater in Detroit, MI and hosted by CNN.
+On July 30 and 31, the second debate of the primary season was held at the Fox Theater in Detroit, Michigan, and hosted by CNN.
 Harris was assigned to participate in the second night of the second debate.
 On July 31, Harris defended her health care plan from claims by Joe Biden that it would cost $3 trillion and eliminate employer-based insurance.
 She asserted that her plan would "bring healthcare to all Americans under a Medicare for All system", and disparaged his health care proposal as leaving about ten million Americans uninsured.
 Congresswoman Tulsi Gabbard attacked Harris over her record as Attorney General, notably her past positions on marijuana, cash bail, and parole reform.
 At more than fifteen minutes, Harris spoke for the second largest amount of time of the second night candidates.

 On August 8, Harris was interviewed by CNN on her campaign bus, where she discussed President Trump's racial views and the existence of "a long list of statements and tweets and behaviors from this president that make it very clear that he possesses hate and that he is divisive and that he is a racist."